kubernetes/website/content/zh-cn/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 <!--
 * `initialDelaySeconds`: Number of seconds after the container has started before startup, liveness or readiness probes are initiated.
+If a startup  probe is defined, liveness and readiness probe delays do not begin until the startup probe has succeeded.
   Defaults to 0 seconds.
 Minimum value is 0.
 * `periodSeconds`: How often (in seconds) to perform the probe.
 Default to 10 seconds.
   The minimum value is 1.
 * `timeoutSeconds`: Number of seconds after which the probe times out.